onaio/onadata/docs/forms.rst

     <b>GET</b> /api/v1/forms/<code>{pk}</code>/enketo</pre>

 Returns enketo survey links (webform URL, preview URL, and single-submit URL).
-Responses are **cached in Redis** (key ``enketo-survey-urls-for-{pk}``); on the first request the Enketo API is called and the result is stored, and subsequent requests are served directly from the cache.
-Caching is skipped when form-default query params are present since each combination produces unique URLs.
+On the first request the Enketo API is called and the result is persisted in the database; subsequent requests are served directly from the stored data.
+When form-default query params are present the Enketo API is always called since each combination produces unique URLs.

 Request
 ^^^^^^^